kubos/kubos/docs/sdk-docs/sdk-lua.rst

 ============================

 The Kubos SDK Vagrant box contains limited support for running Lua based projects.
-This functionality is primarily used when running the communications, shell and file services or clients.
+This functionality is primarily used when running the communication service, shell service, file service, or their respective clients.

 .. note::